arcology-network/devnet/README.md

 # devnet

 This repository contains the binaries, scripts, and configuration files necessary to run a local development network for a development environment for Arcology Network.
-This network is intended to be used for testing and development purposes only.
+The easiest way to deploy the Arcology L2 network is to use docker images provided by the Arcology team, which can be downloaded directly from the docker hub.
+This document guides you through the step of building the Arcology L2 docker image.
+It is only intended for more advanced users who want to build the docker image themselves.

 The network is configured to use a single node, and is not intended to be used for testing validator functionality.
 For more information about Arcology Network, please visit [Arcology Network](https://doc.arcology.network/).

 ## 1. Overview